RicardoGEsteves/RicardoGEsteves/README.md

 > - 🌍 I'm based in Lisbon.
 > - 🖥️ See my portfolio at [coming soon!](https://#).
 > - ✉️ You can contact me at [X(twitter)](https://twitter.com/RicardoGEsteves) or at [Dev](https://dev.to/ricardogesteves)
-> - 🚀 I'm currently working on [Insightful](https://github.com/RicardoGEsteves/Insightful), enhancing user experiences with TypeScript, React, Next.js, and Node.js.
+> - 🚀 I'm currently working on [Insightful](https://github.com/RicardoGEsteves/Insightful), enhancing user experiences and harnessing a versatile tech stack that adapts to project requirements.
 > - 🧠 I’m constantly learning and exploring new technologies to improve my skills.
 > - 🤝 I'm open to collaborating on open-source projects and innovative applications.
 > - ⚡ Check my repos and get to know a bit more of my journey and stack.